 If ASIP is present, α-MSH cannot bind to MC1R, and the affected cells produce phaeomelanin.

-ASIP expression is controlled by two promoter regions.
+ASIP expression in different body parts is controlled by two promoter regions.

 The hair cycle promoter (HCP) regulates ASIP expression on the upper body.

 The wild-type HCP2 is expressed in intervals.
 This causes dorsal hair banding with alternating stripes of eumelanin and phaeomelanin.
 The more active HCP1 variant causes predominantly yellow hairs, some with darker tips (sabling).
-The less active HCP3,4,5 give predominantly black hairs, some with pale roots.
+The less active HCP3,4,5 give solid black hairs, some with pale roots.

 The ventral promoter (HCP) regulates ASIP expression on the lower body.